zAlweNy26/AlweStats/README.md

 You can find it here : https://valheim.thunderstore.io/package/Padank/AlweStats/

+**Give a thumbs up if you like the mod and you have a GitHub account !**

+**You may encounter incompatibilities in case there are other mods that modify the UI, be sure to enable either one or the other equivalent section so they don't conflict in the same function**

+**If you have an idea for smoething to add or any suggestion regarding the implemented features, feel free to create an issue on the GitHub repository !**

 The UI is separated in 6 blocks :
 - GameStats, that contains "FPS", "Ping" and "Total players"
 - WorldStats, that contains "Days passed", "Time played" and "Current biome"
 - WorldClock, that contains "Clock"
 - ShipStats, that contains "Ship health", "Ship speed", "Wind speed", "Wind direction"
 - BowStats, that contains "Selected arrows" and "Bow ammo"
-- MapStats, that contains "Player coordinates"
+- MapStats, that contains "Player coordinates" and "Focus coordinates"

 For each block you can enable or disable it and you can also set :
 - Position
 - Margin
 - Text color
 - Text size
-- Text alignment (nor for WorldClock nor for the MapStats)
+- Text alignment (not for WorldClock)

 There are also "EntityStats" and "EnvStats" which aren't UI blocks but can let you choose different things.